auroredea/dotfiles/README.md

 * `~/.aliases.local`
 * `~/.zshrc.local`

-If it exists in your `$HOME`, each of these files will be automatically included.
+If it already exists in your `$HOME`, each of these files will be automatically included.

 ## Key bindings
 The set of key bindings that come as default with this package are specified in the [key bindings](https://github.com/auroredea/dotfiles/blob/master/key_bindings.md)